Welcome to Our Blog on the Camino Fisterra

 Blessings of St. Roch : Vilaserio to Logoso

-We awoke early this morning, but breakfast wasn't served until 7 am, so we lay awake in the cozy warmth of our beds and listened to the other occupants of the albergue beginning to stir.
+We awoke early this morning, but breakfast wasn't served until 7 AM, so we lay awake in the cozy warmth of our beds and listened to the other occupants of the Albergue beginning to stir.
 When the rooster in the adjacent farm began welcoming the new day with its loud, carrying voice we got up and packed.
 We shared a lovely communal breakfast of bread, jam, coffee, and orange juice with our fellow pilgrims at the long table downstairs.
 In truth, breakfasts that involve many people manoeuvring in a small space to help themselves to food never work out too well for us.

 Perhaps it is because we are Canadian and have a different idea of personal space, or maybe it is just our personalities, which tend to be less direct and forceful than other people.
 Either way, although everyone was very kind to us, we left the table still feeling rather peckish.